thingsboard/thingsboard.github.io/docs/pe/user-guide/ui/widget-library.md

 delete-widgets-bundle-1:
     0:
-        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-1-pe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-1-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab and click a "Trash" icon can opposite the widget bundle name you want to delete;'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Trash" icon next to the name of the widget bundle you want to delete.'
     1:
-        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-2-pe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-2-pe.png
         title: 'Confirm deleting the widgets bundle in the dialog box.'

 delete-widgets-bundle-2:
     0:
-        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-3-pe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-3-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab and click a "Pencil" icon in the widgets bundle row to open widgets bundle details;'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets Bundle" tab, and click a "Pencil" icon in the widgets bundle row to open widgets bundle details.'
     1:
-        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-4-pe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-4-pe.png
-        title: 'Click on the "Delete widgets bundle" button in the widgets bundle details;'
+        title: 'Click on the "Delete widgets bundle" button in the widgets bundle details.'
     2:
-        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-5-pe.png
+        image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-bundle-5-pe.png
         title: 'Confirm deleting the widgets bundle in the dialog box.'

 delete-widget-1:
     0:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-1-pe.png
-        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab and click a "Trash" icon in the widget&#39;s type row you want to delete;'
+        title: 'Go to the "Widgets Library" page, navigate to the "Widgets" tab, and click a "Trash" icon in the widget&#39;s type row you want to delete.'
     1:
         image: /images/user-guide/ui/widgets/widget-library/wl-delete-widget-2-pe.png
         title: 'Confirm deleting the widget type in the dialog box.'